Merged Glencore, Xstrata would take aim at iron ore

 STIFF COMPETITION

-Xstrata's stiffest competition for iron ore mines could come from Vale, the world's biggest iron ore producer.
-Vale mines about 300 million tonnes a year in Brazil and accounts for more than a quarter of world sea-borne exports.
-Australian assets would help it cut shipping costs to China, its main market, and better compete with BHP Billiton and Rio Tinto.
+Xstrata's stiffest competition for iron ore mines could come from Vale, the world's biggest iron ore producer, which mines hundreds of millions of tonnes in Brazil but has been looking for entry to the Australian sector to reduce shipping times to its main market, China.

 Competition may also come from China itself.